words:: Dre Turner

 Burton also set out to reduce carbon emissions by 20% in the production of hardgoods, which is a big deal in terms of producing a high-performing piece of equipment – equipment that is often essential to basic safety in the mountains.
 Today they sit at -3% on this goal, some categories prove more challenging than others, but the product development team continues to work towards this goal without compromising on technical performance.
-A challenge they are rising to meet in the hardgoods category is the goal to repair at least 40% of all warranty claims, which they are currently over halfway toward achieving, sitting at about 22% and demonstrating durability through repair and decreasing product waste.
+A challenge they are rising to meet is the goal to repair at least 40% of all warranty claims, which they are currently over halfway toward achieving, sitting at about 22% and demonstrating durability through repair and decreasing product waste.

 Another challenging goal – a 20% CO2 reduction at global headquarters – is unfortunately at -22% in terms of measured progress.
 But the process of reducing their footprint with energy efficiency and renewables requires upgrading the existing infrastructure to further reduce energy use.
 One could liken it to the process of getting in shape to lose weight – you’ll gain a little weight at first as you build up some muscle mass, but then your body is equipped to be more efficient and you will soon start to lean out.
 Essentially, it’s the long game and this is one of the necessary measures to achieving a smaller carbon footprint in the future.